 The board will vet the nomination, getting in touch with the nominee, nominator (if applicable), and professional reference.
 The President will arrange a phone call or meeting with the nominee to discuss board service, the requirements and expectations of serving, and then give their recommendation on action regarding the nomination.
 The President will also arrange for a current board member and a past board member to speak with the nominee to field questions, outline expectations and vet the nomination.
 After all of this has happened, those who have spoken with the nominee will make a recommendation to the board on whether the nominee should be voted onto the board.

-All nominees will be required to attend a board meeting (most occur on the first Tuesday of each month), as well as work with a current board member to plan a Coffee and Critique and/or Pens and Pints.
-The nomination process may take 1-3 months.
-Board service is a long term investment.
+All nominees will be required to attend a board meeting (most occur on the first Wednesday of each month).
+Board service is a long term engagement.

 Why is there such a process behind this?